Catapult Workshop To Consult On CS Solar Energy Systems

-Following the recent establishment of the Compound Semiconductors Applications Catapult, the Supergen Supersolar Hub and Innovate UK's Knowledge Transfer Network are organising a one-day workshop to explore challenges and opportunities for compound semiconductor photovoltaic materials and systems.
+Following the recent establishment of the Compound Semiconductors Applications Catapult, the Supergen Supersolar Hub and Innovate UK's Knowledge Transfer Network are organising a one-day workshop is to explore challenges and opportunities for compound semiconductor photovoltaic materials and systems.

 The workshop, which will be held on the 23rd March in Birmingham, aims to bring together practioners and researchers to identify areas for potential collaboration with the Applications Catapult.